GITNitUser/github-demo/README.md

 This is simple web project, deployment can be any web server or even local file system

 ## How To Contribute
+Please fork this repo and add your code.

 ### Copyright
 Ilyas Abbasi has all the copyright to this code.